Chapter 17.23

 2. The trail or facility is located in the outer 50 percent of the buffer area unless a location closer to the wetland edge or within the wetland is required for interpretive purposes;

-4. Wetland mitigation in accordance with CMC 17.23.053.
+4. Impacts on wetland functions are mitigated in accordance with CMC 17.23.053.
 [Ord.
+1122B § 14, 2025; Ord.
 849B § 4, 2009.]

 A. Wetland Alterations.
-Compensatory mitigation shall be provided for all wetland alternation and shall reestablish, create, rehabilitate, enhance, and/or preserve equivalent wetland functions and values.
+Compensatory mitigation shall be provided for all wetland alteration and shall reestablish, create, rehabilitate, enhance, and/or preserve equivalent wetland functions and values.
 Compensation for wetland alterations shall occur in the following order of preference:

 1. Reestablishing wetlands on upland sites that were formerly wetlands.